White Sox vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox will look to beat Lance Lynn, the Chicago White Sox's named starter, on Saturday at 4:10 PM ET.
+Rafael Devers and the Boston Red Sox will look to get to Tanner Banks when he takes the mound for the Chicago White Sox on Sunday at 2:10 PM ET, in the final game of a three-game series at Guaranteed Rate Field.

-The favored Red Sox have -125 moneyline odds against the underdog White Sox, who are listed at +105.
-A 9-run total has been set for the contest.
+The Red Sox are -120 moneyline favorites in this matchup against the White Sox (+100).
+The over/under is 10 runs for this contest (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.